Creating Context based email marketing

 Marketing automation provides the link between a complicated marketing plan or business process, and the complex nature of your audience.

-It can be difficult to get the context right to start with, but even when you get it wrong, your marketing performance will still improve.
+It can be difficult to get the context right at first.
+Don’t worry, just by getting started you’ll see that your marketing performance will still begin to improve.

-As the proverb says, the journey starts with the first step, and once to start with marketing automation, you’ve start on the road to continual marketing improvement and creating context based email marketing.
+As the proverb says, the journey starts with the first step.
+Once you start with marketing automation, you’ve started to create context based email marketing.
+That means you are on the road to continual marketing improvement.

 Also published on Medium.